About the New York City Process

 Discretionary funds are money that the City Council Member can allocate as he or she sees fit.
 There are two types of discretionary funds.
 Expense funds are used to pay for salaries and services.
 Capital funds are used to pay for physical infrastructure - for “bricks and mortar” projects.

-For its first year, PBNYC will only deal with CAPITAL money.
+For the time being, PBNYC only deals with CAPITAL money.
 That means community members can propose projects like improvements to schools, parks, libraries, public housing, and other public or community spaces.

 For more information about the City Budget and what types of projects are eligible for PB during the pilot year, see the PBNYC City Budget 101 Guide (PDF).